-To better understand each of these blocks you can click on the links above to read a more in-depth.
+To better understand each of these blocks you can click on the links above to read more in-depth.

 What is the business model process?

-The process known as business modelling or business model design has essentially two parts:
+The process known as business modeling or business model design has essentially two parts:

 - business model development